keganv/simple-funnel-chart/README.md

 ## JSON Data Object Structure

 The JSON object that you pass to the class must be structured like the example below.
-There has to be a levels array.
-The options array is optional.
+There has to be a levels object.
+Within the levels object, the value property must be an integer.
+The options object is optional.
 The options properties are `fontSize`, `fontColor`, and `totalValue`.
 The total value is optional as the JavaScript itself will add all the level values and store that on the `totalValue` property.
 However, you have the option of passing the total value yourself if you choose to for your specific needs.

     {
         "levels": {